skafos/TuriTextClassifier/README.md

 ## Going beyond the example:
 - If you wish to incorporate your own data, check out `userguide/ text_in_turicreate.ipynb`
-- If you wish to try another type of text classificaiton model
+- If you wish to try another type of text classificaiton model, check out `userguide/spam_classification.ipynb`

-It will detail the format you should have your data in.
-It also includes several helper functions that might help you get your data into the Turi Create framework.
 - Turi Create has built-in model evaluation and prediction techniques.
 We've included some of the functions below but for more detailed description, refer to Turi Create's [documentation](https://apple.github.io/turicreate/docs/userguide/image_similarity/).

 #### Predicting New Text